At a Glance

 ✨Showcase Your HR Experience

-Make sure to highlight your previous HR experience, especially in recruitment and talent acquisition.
-Be prepared to discuss specific examples of how you've successfully managed recruitment processes or resolved HR issues.
+Make sure to highlight your previous HR roles, especially those involving recruitment and talent acquisition.
+Be prepared to discuss specific examples of how you've successfully managed the hiring process and onboarded new employees.

 ✨Demonstrate Organisational Skills